kimhj709/LDAE/README.md

 │   │   ├── train
 │   │   ├── val
 ```
-We provide unofficial annotations in .json format for CrowdHuman already contained in the repository `data/crowdhuman/annotations/`
+We provide unofficial annotations in .json format for CrowdHuman already contained in the repository `data/crowdhuman/annotations/`, which are used in the previous works, such as [Pedestron](https://github.com/hasanirtiza/Pedestron/tree/master?tab=readme-ov-file).

 ## Run
 ### Evaluation